twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-12-assistance-to-ones-wife-and-children%zh.rst

 “Ānanda, look at this son of a rich man; he had lived a useless life, aimless life of pleasure.
 If he had learned to look after his riches and in the first stage of his life would have been the top ranking rich man.
 If he had become a monk, could have been an arahant and his wife an anāgāmi (the non-returner).
 If he had learned to look after his riches in the second stage of his life, he would have been a second ranking rich man.

 He could have been an anāgāmin; and his wife a sakadāgāmi (the once-returner), etc., if he had become a monk.
 However, he lost all the riches, and also all the chances of realization of the paths and fruits because he had done nothing all the three stages of his life.”
-In this story, we can see the importantce of the four wheels mentioned in the Wheels Discourse already described at directing oneself rightly which related to the present life and its actions.
+In this story, we can see the importance of the four wheels mentioned in the Wheels Discourse already described at directing oneself rightly which related to the present life and its actions.

 The Story of Kāla, Son of Anāthapiṇḍika: